Alabama loses Moses to knee injury

 BamaOnline and BamaInsider reported Alabama junior running backs Najee Harris and Brian Robinson Jr., linebacker Terrell Lewis and receiver DeVonta Smith will miss the first half against Duke after reportedly missing a mandatory team function.

-The first-half absence of both Harris and Robinson further complicates the running back situation, which lost talented five-star signee Trey Sanders for the season with a foot injury.
+The first-half absence of both Harris and Robinson further complicates the running back situation.
+Five-star signee Trey Sanders is out for the season with a foot injury.
 Redshirt freshman Jerome Ford, who has been limited with an ankle sprain, is in line to make his first career start against Duke if Harris and Robinson are unavailable.
 True freshman Keilan Robinson and redshirt sophomore Chadarius Townsend, of Tanner, are also backfield options.

 (0) comments